Does Multiple Myeloma Show Up in Blood Tests?

 Complete Blood Count (CBC)

 The Complete Blood Count (CBC) is a basic test done during every medical check-up.
-It is one of the most important blood tests used for diagnosing and monitoring myeloma patients.
+It is one of the most important blood tests used for diagnosing and monitoring people living with myeloma.

 - multiple myeloma